Anti-Inflammatory Diet Plan →

 Instructions

-2. Next, slice the stem off the pears and proceed to dice into smaller pieces.
-Place in medium bowl and then mix in your spices and ginger ale or club soda and honey.
+2. Next, slice the stem off of the pears and proceed to dice into smaller pieces.
+Place in medium bowl and then mix in the spices, ginger ale and honey.
 Let that soak.

-3. In another bowl, sift your flours and starches together.
-Mix in your baking powder and salt.
+3. In another bowl, sift the flours and starches together.
+Mix in the baking powder and salt.

-4. Whisk together your eggs until fluffy then gradually fold into your dry flours mix.
-Mix in your melted butter.
+4. Whisk together the eggs until fluffy then gradually fold into the dry flours mix.
+Mix in the melted butter.

-5. Gently pour your pear and ginger mixture into the egg/flour batter bowl.
+5. Gently pour the pear and ginger mixture into the egg/flour batter bowl.
 Mix gently until batter is thoroughly blended.

 6. Pour batter into oiled muffins cups, set aside.

-8. Place muffins in oven on center rack and bake at 350F for 22-25 minutes or until muffins are golden brown.
-Remove from oven and Let them cool 10 minutes before removing from pan .
+8. Place muffins in oven on center rack and bake for 22-25 minutes or until muffins are golden brown.
+Remove from oven and let them cool 10 minutes before removing from pan .

-9. Optional –> for more sweetness – 1/3 cup baking stevia or 3-4 tbsp more honey or maple syrup
+9. Optional –> for more sweetness – ⅓ cup baking stevia or 3-4 Tablespoons more honey or maple syrup

 Notes